wohaco/despace/venus_express.md

    1. **ASPERA-4**: An acronym for “**A**nalyzer of **S**pace **P**lasmas and **E**nergetic **A**toms”, ASPERA-4 investigated the interaction between the solar wind and the Venusian atmosphere ([EVN‑097](venus.md)), determine the impact of plasma processes on the atmosphere, determine global distribution of plasma and neutral gas, study energetic neutral atoms, ions and electrons, and analyze other aspects of the near Venus environment.
 ASPERA-4 is a re-use of the ASPERA-3 design used on Mars Express, but adapted for the harsher near‑Venus environment.
    1. **MAG**: The magnetometer is designed to measure the strength of Venus’s magnetic field and the direction of it as affected by the solar wind and Venus itself ([EVN‑028](venus.md)).
 It mapped the magnetosheath, magnetotail, ionosphere, and magnetic barrier in high resolution in three-dimensions, aid ASPERA-4 in the study of the interaction of the solar wind with the atmosphere of Venus, identify the boundaries between plasma regions, and carry planetary observations as well (such as the search for and characterization of Venus lightning).
 MAG is derived from the Rosetta lander’s ROMAP instrument.
 One measuring device is placed on the body of the craft.
 The identical second of the pair is placed the necessary distance away from the body by unfolding a 1 m long boom (carbon composite tube).
 Two redundant pyrotechnical cutters cut one loop of thin rope to free the power of metal springs.
 The driven knee lever rotates the boom perpendicularly outwards and latches it in place.
 Only the use of a pair of sensors together with the rotation of the sonde allows the spacecraft to resolve the small natural magnetic field beneath the disturbing fields of the Orbiter itself.
 The measurements to identify the fields produced by the craft took place on the route from Earth to Venus.
 The lack of magnetic cleanness was due to the reuse of the Mars Express spacecraft bus which did not carry a magnetometer.
 By combining the data from two-point simultaneous measurements and using software to identify and remove interference generated by Venus Express itself, it was possible to obtain results of a quality comparable to those produced by a magnetically clean craft.
    1. **PFS**: The “**P**lanetary **F**ourier **S**pectrometer” operates in the infrared between the 0.9 µm and 45 µm wavelength range and is designed to perform vertical optical sounding of the Venus atmosphere.
-It performed global, long-term monitoring of the three-dimensional temperature field in the lower atmosphere (cloud level up to 100 km).
+It performed global, long-term monitoring of the three-dimensional temperature field in the lower atmosphere (cloud level up to 100 ㎞).
 Furthermore, it searched for minor atmospheric constituents that may be present, but had not yet been detected, analyzed atmospheric aerosols, and investigated surface to atmosphere exchange processes.
 The design is based on a spectrometer on Mars Express, but modified for optimal performance for the Venus Express mission.
    1. **SPICAV**: The “**Sp**ectroscopy for **I**nvestigation of **C**haracteristics of the **A**tmosphere of **V**enus” is an imaging spectrometer that was used for analyzing radiation in the infrared and ultraviolet wavelengths.
 It’s derived from the SPICAM instrument flown on Mars Express.
 However, SPICAV has an additional channel known as **SOIR** (**S**olar **O**ccultation at **I**nfra**r**ed) that was used to observe the Sun through Venus’s atmosphere in the infrared. ([EVN‑014](venus.md))
    1. **VIRTIS**: The “**V**isible and **I**nfrared **T**hermal **I**maging **S**pectrometer” is an imaging spectrometer that observes in the near‑ultraviolet, visible, and infrared parts of the electromagnetic spectrum.
 It analyzed all layers of the atmosphere, surface temperature and surface/atmosphere interaction phenomena ([EVN‑014,041](venus.md)).
    1. **VeRa**: **Ve**nus **Ra**dio Science is a radio sounding experiment that transmitted radio waves from the spacecraft and passed them through the atmosphere or reflected them off the surface.
 These radio waves were received by a ground station on Earth for analysis of the ionosphere, atmosphere ([EVN‑078](venus.md)) and surface of Venus.
 It’s derived from the Radio Science Investigation instrument flown on Rosetta.